Locked out in Edmonton? Here’s What to Do

 • Rekey if you've lost your keys entirely — you don't know who might find them

-A lockout anywhere is inconvenient.
-A lockout in Edmonton in February is a different story.
-If you're locked out in cold weather — especially at night — don't wait it out.
-Get inside somewhere warm while you wait for help: a neighbour's place, your car with the heat running, or a nearby business.
+A lockout anywhere is inconvenient; a lockout in an Edmonton February is its own kind of miserable.
+If you're stuck outside in the cold, don't tough it out on the step — get somewhere warm while you sort out your options: a neighbour's place, your car with the heat on, or a nearby business.
+Then work through the steps above.

 Call or text Ace Locksmith Services at (780) 999-0456.
 We serve Edmonton and the surrounding area including Sherwood Park, St. Albert, Spruce Grove, Leduc, Beaumont, Fort Saskatchewan, and Stony Plain.